Questions and Honest Answers

 It is sometimes worth looking interstate.
 This is more relevant currently to people in WA.
 There are more car buyers than sellers in WA right now, which differs from the East, so the prices are down over East.
 Shipping will be $1,600 – $2,500, and it will take up to three weeks, then it will need a pit inspection (About $90).
 So, if the car is a bargain, it might be worth looking into.
 It is where many WA dealerships are currently getting their stock from anyway.

-Buying from Auction
+Buying From Auction

 Buying from an auction is risky.
 Be very careful and do your research.
 Places like Grays give you a “turn-key” warranty because the warranty expires as soon as you turn the key.
 The dealers know this and can dispose of cars by auction if they have significant problems.
 There are Facebook groups and news articles all the time about the lemons sold there.
 In their defence, I have clients who have been lucky and picked up a healthy bargain.
 But personally, knowing what I know, I do not think it is worth the risk.
 Other auctions like Pickles or Manheim are safer.
 My experience tells me that the prices at auctions can be the same as buying a well-priced private car, especially considering the crazy fees they charge.
 You won’t get to drive the car or organise an independent mechanical inspection from an auction.
 Sometimes, they come with a warranty, a mechanical inspection and a transparent buy-it-now price.
 But you will have to move your trade yourself if applicable.
 It can be worth a search on their websites.